n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 }
 ```
-The controller has to process the JPEG image and convert it to PNG image with size 299x299 - the size that is expected by the neural network deployed as a kafka service.
+The controller has to process the JPEG image and convert it to PNG image with size 299x299 - the size that is expected by the neural network deployed as a Kafka service.
 A minimal Kafka Producer is responsible for publishing the image to the "classificationimage"-Topic:

 ```java
 @Component